 A long time ago, in a galaxy far far away, I was seated in my Obutto Ozone cockpit, with my cheap triple 24 inch LCD monitors and a Thrustmaster Warthog HOTAS.
-DCS A-10C Warthog was great fun, VR didn't exist, and life was good.
+DCS A-10C Warthog (not DCS World) was great fun, VR didn't exist, and life was good.

 I fell in love with flipping the physical switches on the Thrustmaster HOTAS throttle, but I wanted more.
 After looking around on the internet, I couldn't find anything that was plug and play and easily available so I decided to build my own.